gregmall/reading-notes/read07.md

 - lots of technical stuff here.
 Skimmed through it.
 Kinda makes sense.
 Hoping to get some hands-on experience to get a better understanding of it.
 - for more reference: https://visionmedia.github.io/superagent/

+# API Keys

+* went through them all and got signed up and received an API from all but yelp